tengxuanp/elise-vul-scanner/README.md

 - **Development**: `USE_ML=0` - Quick testing with basic payloads
 - **Production**: `USE_ML=1, REQUIRE_RANKER=0` - Enhanced with ML when available
 - **Strict ML**: `USE_ML=1, REQUIRE_RANKER=1` - Full ML pipeline required

+**ML Ranking Execution:**
+ML ranking occurs in **Step 2: Assessment** after probes complete and before injection attempts.
+The system:
+1. Builds feature vectors from target context and probe results
+2. Ranks payloads using ML models (if available) or manifest defaults
+3. Applies confidence thresholds to filter low-probability payloads
+4. Attempts injections in ranked order until confirmation or budget exhaustion

 ### Option 1: Docker (Recommended)